lauraboeschoten/D3I_JOSS_paper/paper.md

 # What is communicated to the participant?

 When a researcher invites participants for a data donation study, there are various they should communicate.
 For example, they should inform their participants about the study and its purpose in a formal consent form, they should provide a privacy policy and probably also want to provide instructions on how to request and download the DDP of interest.
 To communicate all this information in such a way that it is tailor to a specific data donation study, all text that is prompted on screen can be adjusted.
-In addition, two languages are currently supported (this can be extended), and there is room to link to external documents, which we have used in multiple studies to refer to the privacy policy and data request and download instructions.
-At last, PORT allows for researchers to collect paradata on their site visitors, which can be used to monitor if the information is clearly provided.
+In addition, two languages are currently supPorted (this can be extended), and there is room to link to external documents, which we have used in multiple studies to refer to the privacy policy and data request and download instructions.
+At last, Port allows for researchers to collect paradata on their site visitors, which can be used to monitor if the information is clearly provided.

 # Acknowledgements